Impact Stories

 Our Role

-Advanced Energy United helped inspire and champion first-in-the-nation legislation in Colorado that was enthusiastically supported by the advanced energy industry.
+Advanced Energy United helped inspire and champion first-in-the-nation legislation in Colorado, and then led the year-long regulatory process to turn it into a functioning VPP market, which was enthusiastically supported by the advanced energy industry.

 The Impact

-Proactive distribution grid planning and investment by Xcel Energy will make it easier for households and businesses to take part in electric vehicle (EV), virtual power plant (VPP), and distributed energy resource (DER) programs.
+Proactive distribution grid planning and investment by Xcel Energy will make it easier for households and businesses to take part in electric vehicle (EV), virtual power plant (VPP), and distributed energy resource (DER) programs while creating a scalable VPP model that benefits the grid and customers

 SB 218 helps make Colorado a national leader in creating a ‘grid of the future’ that can host cost-effective, reliable, and clean DERs.